jonathanong/ci-workshop/README.md

 The goal is to dip your hands in enough aspects of CI/CD, but not go into depth on any one aspect.
+This workshop consists mostly of reading and copying and pasting, just like real web development ;)

 ## Lessons